gvwilson/sensibleadventures/iffy/iffy.md

 It took her a long time to fall asleep again.

+## Interlude

+*Once upon a time there was a great sheet of ice.
+Through age upon age it grew thicker and spread or thinned and withdrew, but it was always there, constant and weighty.*

+*But then one century the world began to warm up faster than it ever had before.
+The ice retreated slowly at first, then more quickly, until it found a new balance point.
+Three million square kilometers of barren rock felt the sun for the first time in fifteen million years.
+Snow melted and sometimes rain even fell to make streams and ponds and rivers and lakes, but no fish swam in them and no insects buzzed above them.
+This new world wasn't as sterile as another planet---not quite---but left alone it would have been a hundred thousand years before the rock weathered enough to be called soil.*

+*People didn't leave it alone, of course.
+People never do.
+Machines the size of buildings pulverized their way up one watercourse and down another, turning rock into sand and seeding it with bacteria that were eaten by rotifers and nematodes that were eaten by tardigrades that were in turn food for tiny crawling insects engineered to sleep through the Antarctic winter.
+The process had originally been designed to make Mars habitable, and given peace and more time it might have worked.*

 ## Chapter 3

 It was four days to Rothera across the Weddell Sea.